-Online Research Collections (ORC) encompasses the digital research outputs of academics, researchers and special collections hosted at Goldsmiths, University of London.
+Online Research Collections (ORC) encompasses the digital research outputs of academics and researchers hosted at Goldsmiths.

 Goldsmiths Research Online (GRO)

 Goldsmiths Research Online (GRO) is a repository of research publications and other research outputs conducted by academics, research fellows and PhD researchers at Goldsmiths.
 The repository also holds Goldsmiths' collection of doctoral theses, updated by staff at the Library.

 Goldsmiths staff members and PhD students are able to login to add details of their research.
 If you are not Goldsmiths staff or a current PhD student, you will still be able to see all records and full-text entries which have been made available to the general public.